Elgg/Elgg/docs/guides/events-list.rst

     Triggered for user, group, object, and site entities after creation.
 Return false to delete entity.

 **update, <entity type>**
     Triggered before an update for the user, group, object, and site entities.
 Return false to prevent update.

+**update:after, <entity type>**
+    Triggered after an update for the user, group, object, and site entities.

 **delete, <entity type>**
     Triggered before entity deletion.
 Return false to prevent deletion.